 For Arsenal, Mahrez is the ideal replacement for Alexis Sánchez.
 He can play off the striker in the 3-4-2-1 formation, taking advantage of a free role through the centre, or he could continue on the right of an attacking midfield three when Arsène Wenger reverts to a back four.

-Letting the Algerian push inside then creates space for Hector Bellerin to bomb down the right, like what Mesut Özil or Alex Iwobi have done already.
+Letting the Algerian push inside then creates space for Héctor Bellerín to bomb down the right, like Mesut Özil and Alex Iwobi have done already.

-The bad news for both clubs is the upturn in form from Mahrez and the explosion in the transfer market makes it very difficult to land him for the £50million quoted in the summer.
+The bad news for both clubs is the upturn in form from Mahrez and the explosion in the transfer market makes it very difficult to land him for the £50million quoted in the summer, with Leicester turning down an estimated £65million from Manchester City on deadline day, where he would have deputised for the injured Leroy Sané.